LearnWeb3DAO/Re-Entrancy/README.md

 Now you have a hardhat project ready to go!

-Let's start by creating a new file inside the `contracts` directory called `GoodContract.sol`
+Let's start by creating a new file inside the `contracts` directory called `GoodContract.sol`.

 ```solidity
 // SPDX-License-Identifier: MIT